ruCyberPoison/-Mirai-Iot-BotNet/README.md

-## Looking for more Botnets ? this is the list the botnet i know !!
+## Looking for more Botnets for ddos attacks and spam ? this is the list the botnet i know !!

 * spyeye,
 * zeus,
 * citadel,
 * ice 9,
-* Ufonet, (IS A CANCER)
+* Ufonet, (IS A CANCER)!!
 * Atmos,
 * DENDROID,
 * Grum